unparallel-innovation/WeatherStation-Documentation/docs/Assemble/3_Adding_AM2315_and_Antenna_to_enclosure.md

 ---

-<div style="text-align: justify"> Now, it is time to mount the sensor and antenna in the enclosure.
-Both are screwed directly in the enclosure as it is possible to see in the image.</div>
+<div style="text-align: justify"> Mount the sensor and antenna in the enclosure, both are screwed directly in the enclosure as it is possible to see in the figure.</div>

 <br />